armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-9-24.md

 version: 00.09.24
 ---

+## Improvements

-Added store support for resourceVersion in kubernetes kinds.
+Added support for reading `resourceVersion` in Manifest events.